larry-hsu/react-router/docs/api-reference.md

 </Routes>
 ```

-`<Route element>` defaults to an [`<Outlet />`](#outlet).
-This means the route will still render its children even without an `element` prop, so you can nest route paths without nesting UI around the child routes.
+The default `<Route element>` is an [`<Outlet>`](#outlet).
+This means the route will still render its children even without an explicit `element` prop, so you can nest route paths without nesting UI around the child route elements.

-For example, in the following config the parent route renders an `<Outlet />` by default, so the child route will render without any surrounding UI.
-But the route paths will still nest.
+For example, in the following config the parent route renders an `<Outlet>` by default, so the child route will render without any surrounding UI.
+But the child route's path is `/users/:id` because it still builds on its parent.

 ```tsx
 <Route path="users">